Cos'è

 • payment by credit card or MAV (automated payment by advice).

 Individuals who access the InfoCamere LEI portal with SPID or CNS, thanks to the automatic recognition of the digital identity of the applicant, they will not have to digitally sign the documentation attached to the LEI code request, so the processing times are even faster.
 Legal entities interested in obtaining an LEI code can request it directly on the InfoCamere LEI portal or delegate an intermediary for this purpose.
-In the latter case it will be necessary to get a copy of the delegating party's identity document and a specific proxy document(by using the pre-filled proxy document you find while completing / entering the request or by filling the proxy document available for download in the InfoCamere LEI portal).

 Download attachment Proxy form for first activation and renewal